-Antiperle it´s a cult Czech mint candy.
-Actually our local Tic-Tac which was produced in Czechoslovakia during the communism times (when we couldn´t buy the real western stuff).
-Well, we were sucking Antiperle instead.
-They look like little pearls and there is also very sofisticated opening on the side of the package, so don´t try to open the whole top lid!
-And how Antiperle taste?
+Antiperle is a cult Czech mint candy.
+Actually something like a local Tic-Tac produced in Czechoslovakia during the communist times.
+When we couldn´t buy the real western stuff, we were sucking Antiperle instead.
+They look like little pearls and there is also a very sophisticated opening system on the side (don´t try to open the whole top lid!).
+And how does Antiperle taste?
 Similar to Tic-Tac, it has a mint flavour, just more sweet.
 Definitely don´t expect a fresh wind storm in your mouth.
-Just a light breeze…
+Just a light breeze…Perfect last minute souvenir.

-This is something I have never seen in the whole world, haha.
+This is something I have never seen in the whole world.
 Honestly.
-Piknik (sometimes we call it Jesenka) looks like a toothpaste but it´s actually a condensed milk packed in a tube.
+Piknik looks like toothpaste but it’s actually condensed milk packed in a tube.
 You suck it right from the tube.
-It´s extremely sweet and soooo good.
+It’s extremely sweet and soooo good.
 And addictive.
-Even when your tongue is already eaten away by the sugar and your mouth hurts, you can´t stop sucking it until the tube is compeltely empty…it´s difficult to describe the “pain”, you will find it out yourself.
-There are also other versions called Pikao (condensed cacao milk) and Jesenka (condensed cream).
+Even if your tongue is already burning from the sugar and your mouth muscles hurt like hell, you can´t stop sucking it until the tube is completely empty…There are also other versions called Pikao (condensed cacao milk) and Jesenka (condensed cream).
+All fun!